morinlab/lymphopedia/papers/thomasGeneticSubgroupsInform2023.md

 sankey-beta
 This study, New Tier 1, 2
 New Tier 1, BL Tier 1, 2
-This study, New Tier 2, 3
+This study, New Tier 2, 4
-New Tier 2, BL Tier 2, 3
+New Tier 2, BL Tier 2, 4
+This study, New Tier 3, 0
+New Tier 3, BL Tier 3, 0
-All other BL studies, BL Tier 1, 27
+All other BL studies, BL Tier 1, 30
-All other BL studies, BL Tier 2, 154
+All other BL studies, BL Tier 2, 68
+All other BL studies, BL Tier 3, 70
 ```

 ## Novel genes reported in this study